elastic/kibana/rfcs/text/0017_url_service.md

    destination page might have other state which affects the display of the page but is not present in the URL.
 Once the short URL is used to navigate to that page, any state that is kept only in memory is lost.
-   1. __Could do:__ We will not support storing additional, non-URL state in short URLs in the initial implementation.
-However, it will be possible to store addition non-URL state with each short URL.
-That state would be provided to a Kibana app once user first navigates to that app using a short URL.
-(This non-URL state might also need migration support.)
+   1. __Will do:__ The new implementation of the short URLs will also persist the the location state of the URL.
+That state would be provided to a Kibana app once user navigates to that app using a short URL.
 1. Short URLs are not automatically deleted when the target (say dashboard) is deleted. (#10450)
    1. __Could do:__ The URL Service will not provide such feature.
 Though the